 Interim reexaminations may be conducted either because CDC has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
 CDC will determine whether or not the change warrants an interim reexamination.
-CDC will conduct interim re-examinations for increases or decreases in household income, additions to family composition, increases in deductions or allowable expenses, landlord rent increases, and for any reason identified below under PHA Initiated Interim Reexaminations.
-If the family reports an increase in income, the CDC will conduct an interim re-examination only if the increase in household income is greater than \$2400 in a twelve month period.
+CDC will conduct interim re-examinations for decreases in household income, additions to family composition, increases in deductions or allowable expenses, landlord rent increases, and for any reason identified below under PHA Initiated Interim Reexaminations.

 If a participant reports a decrease in income which is expected to be on a short term basis, CDC may not conduct an interim re-certification if it is determined the effective date of the interim would be after the date the income is to resume.
-If a participant reports a short-term income decrease, CDC must appropriately verify the expected date that the income will resume.
+If a participant reports a short term income decrease, CDC must appropriately verify the expected date that the income will resume.